 BMC Discovery enables you to discover your cloud services running in these regions.
 To do so, you must provide application ID and authentication key (credential) with which BMC Discovery can access the cloud, you create the access key using the Microsoft Azure portal or the the Microsoft Azure Germany portal.

 Creating a credential is a two stage process, in the Microsoft Azure Portal you obtain a Directory ID, Application ID, and authentication key.
 Then in BMC Discovery, you use this information to add the cloud discovery credential.
+These two steps are mandatory for setting the Microsoft Azure discovery.

 The procedure is outlined here, though the steps to do this are described fully on this Microsoft Azure web page.